7 ways to make your company stand out to job seekers

 What Sets Your Company Apart?

 To set yourself apart from the competition, you need to identify the unique attributes your company has that your target job candidates value.
-This competitive differential must real and not a made-up selling point.
+This competitive differential must be real and not a made-up selling point.
 It should be something that matters to potential candidates and that your current employees see as an advantage of working for you.

 The following strategies will give your company a competitive edge and increase the number of qualified job applicants.